ilanschnell/bitarray/README.rst

 Change log
 ----------

-2019-XX-XX   1.0.2:
+2019-XX-XX   1.1.0:

+  * add optional start and stop parameters to .count() method
   * update documentation to use positional-only syntax in docstrings
-  * update README to pass Python 3 doctest
+  * update readme to pass Python 3 doctest

 **1.0.1** (2019-07-19):